 - F. Existing Development: If a participating parcel(s) is part of an existing development, then the following documentation shall be provided: - 1.
 Approved Stormwater Mitigation Plan: A storm water mitigation plan approved by Mecklenburg County Storm Water Services, Water Quality Program, for the receiving parcel based on the pathway pursued: - a.
 Buffer/Vegetative Conveyances: Must meet all applicable ordinance requirements for parcels located in water supply watersheds. - b.
 Engineered Stormwater Controls: Must confirm the following: - The effected BMP(s) has been designed to handle the additional BUA. - All participating lots are in the same drainage basin. - Verified as-built information of the existing, approved BMP. - Sealed engineer calculations to prove existing and future compliance with the water quality requirements based on the proposed BUA to be transferred. - 2.
-Homeowner's Covenant Agreements: A draft of revised covenant documents reflecting the additional BUA and other pertinent information for all affected parcels. - G. Approved Development Plan: An approved development plan illustrating the receiving parcel's approved conceptual development.
-At the Planning Director's discretion, a Preliminary Sketch Plan of the donating parcel showing available details related to the parcel's existing and future conditions shall be provided. - H. Public Notice Materials: If application is accepted, then the following shall be provided: - 1.
-Address List and Envelopes/Letters (Postage Pre-paid): An address list as well as stamped envelopes and notice letters for all adjacent property owners.
+Homeowner's Covenant Agreements: A draft of revised covenant documents reflecting the additional BUA and other pertinent information for all affected parcels. - G. Preliminary Sketch Plan: At the Planning Director's discretion, a Preliminary Sketch Plan of the donating and/or receiving parcel showing available details related to the parcel's conceptual development. - H. Public Notice Materials: If application is accepted, then the following shall be provided: - Address List + Envelopes/Letters: An address list as well as stamped envelopes and notice letters for all adjacent property owners.
 Draft copies of the letter can be obtained from the Planning Department. - 2.
 Noticing Fee: Reimbursement of fees incurred in fulfillment of statutory noticing requirements.